BANK TOP COTTAGE

 WHAT TO EXPECT

 The sea-facing decked balcony has all-round coastal views of the changing tides and white sands of beautiful Cresswell beach, at the south-end of Druridge bay, Northumberland.
 Bank Top Cottage offers you a view like no other, filled with mile after mile of sky, sand and sea.
-It was awarded a Five Star rating from Quality in Tourism in January 2011.
+It was awarded a Five Star rating from Quality in Tourism.

 During the summer months the cottage’s glass-fronted terrace gives you the perfect opportunity to dine outdoors with a truly unique sea view that stretches for nine miles up to the lighthouse at Coquet Island to the north.
 During the winter months the sea view can be enjoyed from inside the cottage with panelled glass doors allowing light to pour in from the living landscape of sky, sand and sea beyond the terrace.
 Our personal favourite season in Bank Top Cottage has to be winter; the reinforced glass-balcony and bi-folding doors give the perfect view of the stormy seas from the comfort and safety of the lounge.